-Diarrhea is an unpleasant experience that everyone goes through at some point.
+Diarrhea is an unpleasant experience that almost everyone endures from time to time.
 Breastfeeding mothers experiencing diarrhea may fear infecting their babies and worry about whether it is safe to continue breastfeeding while sick.
-Fortunately, diarrhea usually goes away on its own in a few days with simple home care measures, and continuing to breastfeed helps prevent your baby from becoming ill.
+Fortunately, diarrhea usually goes away on its own in a few days with simple home-care measures, and continuing to breastfeed may actually protect your baby from contracting infectious causes of diarrhea.

 Diarrhea is very common and occurs for a variety of reasons.
 In the weeks after giving birth, diarrhea may be due to taking laxatives to relieve postpartum constipation.
 The stresses of having a newborn might also be a factor.
 Neither of these common causes of diarrhea pose a problem in terms of continuing to breastfeed your baby.
 Breastfeeding moms can also develop infectious gastroenteritis, the most common cause of sporadic diarrhea among adults.
 Most cases are viral, although bacteria and parasites can also cause gastroenteritis.
 The organisms responsible for infectious gastroenteritis cannot be passed to your baby through breast milk.
 Therefore, you need not worry that breastfeeding could infect your baby.
 In fact, breastfeeding reduces your baby's risk of contracting infectious gastroenteritis.